 2015: 2 per person per day, 6 annual

 Come fish with us in May if you and your group prefers King salmon, a smooth ocean, and excellent bottom-fishing!
 Interested in a special?
-Check out our Super May Special, May Getaway, End of May Special and other fishing package bargains in Sitka during the month of May.
+Check out our May Fishing Specials.

 Interested?
 Book Now!